The Executive Board oversees Novim’s long-term strategy, senior staffing, and focus.

 Professional Associations – Doug serves as President of the family foundation, Change Happens, committed to helping highly motivated groups with pioneering programs and forward-thinking projects.
 He also serves on the Director’s Council of the Kavli Institute of Theoretical Physics at the University of California Santa Barbara; and on the board of www.StandardAlcohol.com which is an Intellectual Property (IP) licensing company for the catalyzing of Natural Gas into Mixed Alcohols; and on the board of Caring Together In Hope which is a support group for those suffering with Alzheimer’s Disease and Lewy Body Dementia.

-Chief Scientist, Director of Research and Chair of the Science Advisory Board at Novim
+Ari Patrinos is Chief Scientist, Director of Research and Chair of the Science Advisory Board at Novim.

 Ari was previously Deputy Director, Research, NYU Center For Urban Science & Progress, Brooklyn, NY.
 Prior to that, he was President of Synthetic Genomics Inc., and Director of the Office of Biological and Environmental Research in the Department of Energy’s Office of Science, where he oversaw human and microbial genome research, structural biology, nuclear medicine and health effects and global climate change.